epics-base/p4p/documentation/gw.rst

 Configuration File
 ------------------

-Configuration is provided in a file with JSON syntax with C-style comments.
+Configuration is provided as a file using JSON syntax with C-style comments.
 A full list of known keys for configuration scheme version 2. ::

+    /* C-style comments allowed */
     {
         "version":2,
         "readOnly":false,